Alin2299/Alin2299/README.md

 ### Hi there, my name is Andrew Lin 👋

-##

 ## About Me
-I’m a 5th year student at the University of Waikato, New Zealand, with a passion for continuous learning, real-world problem-solving, and meaningful contribution.
-I hold a BSc with a Major in Computer Science, a Minor in Data Analytics, as well as a BSc with Honours in Computer Science, and I’m currently broadening my perspective and skills through studying social science papers, including in economics, politics and policy, and history.
+I’m a 5th year student at the University of Waikato, New Zealand, having previously completed a BSc (Major in Computer Science, Minor in Data Analytics), as well as a BSc (Hons) in Computer Science; I’m currently broadening my perspective through studying social science papers, such as economics, politics and policy, and history.

-My primary interests lie in data analysis, modelling, and interdisciplinary reasoning, with a focus on integrating mixed methods, systems thinking, and diverse perspectives and skills into understanding complex issues.
-I'm particularly interested in applying these skills across sectors such as consulting, government, financial institutions, and think-tanks.
-I also have a strong technical background in areas such as cybersecurity, AI/ML, software development, and embedded systems.
+My main interests lie in data analysis and modelling, and interdisciplinary reasoning, with a focus on integrating mixed methods, systems thinking, and diverse perspectives into understanding complex issues.
+I'm particularly interested in applying these skills across consulting, government, financial institutions, and think-tanks.
+I also have a strong technical background in cybersecurity and the cloud, AI/ML, software development, and embedded systems.

-Beyond my studies, I’m involved in leadership, volunteering, and student organisations, which reflects my commitment to community and civic engagement.
-Outside of my studies, I also enjoy travel, the outdoors, reading, gaming, and exploring new experiences and ideas.
+Outside university, I’m involved in leadership, volunteering, and student organisations, and I also enjoy travel, the outdoors, reading, gaming, and exploring new experiences and ideas.

 ## 🥇 Qualifications
 Diploma in Social Sciences (Philosophy, Politics, and Economics, with Law and History) (Present)